apache/cordova-docs/docs/en/edge/cordova/file/filereader/filereader.md

 Details
 -------

 The `FileReader` object is a way to read files from the devices file system.
 Files can be read as text or as a base64 data encoded string.
-Users register their own event listners to receive the loadstart, progress, load, loadend, error and abort events.
+Users register their own event listeners to receive the loadstart, progress, load, loadend, error and abort events.

 Supported Platforms
 -------------------